plone/training/configuring_customizing.rst

 Go to http://localhost:8080/Plone/manage

 Zope is the foundation of Plone.
-Here you can access the inner working of Zope and Plone alike.
+Here you can access the inner workings of Zope and Plone alike.

 .. note::